axelerant/engg-handbook/content/docs/productivity/effective context switching.md

 If milestones deliveries are planned, then PMs are expected to communicate with each other to ensure that your weekly plan is communicated to you in advance.

-### I have to interact with multiple PMs and team members when working on multiple projects.
+### I have to interact with multiple PMs and team members when working on multiple projects

 Plan your focus time for development in the calendar and take the non-urgent/regular/non-client calls out of the focus time.
 In all other cases where you need to be on the call, kindly follow the guidelines mentioned above before switching to non-development work.